hubaiz/DslrDashboardServer/README.md

 If there is only one USB camera connected then DslrDashboard will open that one.
 If there are more USB cameras connected DslrDashboard will display a dialog where you can select the desired camera.

+You can find installation image for MR3040 at https://code.google.com/p/dslrdashboard/downloads/list or you can contact me if you have problem building your own image.

 ## Compile DslrDashboard Server on OpenWrt